-1. Need better coordination, communication, and resource sharing between the local governments, the universities, and businesses.
+10.1.
+Need better coordination, communication, and resource sharing between the local governments, the universities, and businesses.

-- 10.1.
-Cross-jurisdictional coordination and collaboration shall be actively pursued to promote positive impacts of growth and development across jurisdictional boundaries, which is vital to a successful economy and a high quality of life. - 10.2.
-Joint comprehensive planning efforts and resulting documentation shall be appreciated employed as a vital tool for addressing community issues and opportunities. - 10.3.
-Public entities within each community shall utilize shared services and information to ensure consistent planning efforts. - 10.4.
-Actively pursue and promote cross jurisdictional coordination and collaboration, including shared data and services that develop solutions for regional issues. - 10.5.
-Participate in joint development authorities, and local and regional planning and economic development efforts.
-Promote their benefits to produce quality growth and development through appropriate planning and land use decisions. - 2.
+- 10.1.1.
+Cross-jurisdictional coordination and collaboration shall be actively pursued to promote positive impacts of growth and development across jurisdictional boundaries, which is vital to a successful economy and a high quality of life. - 10.1.2.
+Joint comprehensive planning efforts and resulting documentation shall be employed as a vital tool for addressing community issues and opportunities. - 10.1.3.
+Public entities within each community shall utilize shared services and information to ensure consistent planning efforts. - 10.1.4.
+Joint development authorities and local and regional planning and economic development efforts shall be promoted to produce quality growth and development through appropriate planning and land use decisions.

+10.2.
 Engaging stakeholders is not always done effectively; we need more community involvement and participation.

-- 10.6.
-Establish and coordinate regular meetings of a stakeholders committee to facilitate discussion and information dissemination regarding planning issues and projects of local and regional importance. - 10.7.
-Establish better coordination, collaboration and communication with local colleges and universities, including information to enhance student life through awareness, organizational access, community services, leadership opportunities and informational materials. - 3.
-Need improved access (including electronic access) to local governments' and authorities' agendas and minutes, as well as public education on how to access them.
+- 10.2.1.
+Regular meetings of a stakeholders' committee shall be established and coordinated in order to facilitate discussion and information dissemination regarding planning issues and projects of local and regional importance. - 10.2.2.
+A wide range of methods and media shall be used to engage the community. - 10.3.
+Need improved transparency and access (including electronic access) to local governments' and authorities' agendas and minutes, as well as public education on how to access them.